JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ## <a name="section3"><a/>Linear Variable Reluctance Motor - Desing Optimization
 <div style="text-align: justify">
 My senior desing project at UConn (2011/2012).
 It involved the analysis and validation of a Linear Variable Reluctance Motor.
 The task scope involved: mathematical derivation of a simplified configuration, magnetic modeling with [FEMM](https://www.femm.info/wiki/HomePage) and [Faraday](https://www.integratedsoft.com/products/Faraday) optimization, testing fixtures manufacturing (CNC machining) and final report to the client.
+3 students and 2 semesters.
 </div><br/>

 ## <a name="section4"><a/>Project2